-Dr. Baca was elected to the Mt.
-SAC Board of Trustees in 1999 and reelected in 2003, 2007, 2011 and 2015 and has served multiple terms as its president.
+Dr. Baca was first elected to the Mt.
+SAC Board of Trustees in 1999 and has served multiple terms as its president.
 He teaches political science at Rio Hondo College in Whittier, where he has also served as dean and interim president.
-From 2012 to 2014, Dr. Baca served as president of the California Community Colleges Board of Governors, which sets policy, establishes regulations, and provides guidance for the 72 districts and 112 colleges statewide.
-He also served on the CCC System Strategic Plan Steering Committee and the Student Success Task Force, which led to the formulation and passage of the Student Success Act of 2012.
-Dr. Baca holds a PhD in Education from USC.
+From 2012 to 2014, Dr. Baca served as president of the California Community Colleges Board of Governors.
+He holds a PhD in Education from USC.

-Helen Benjamin, Chancellor, Contra Costa Community College District
+Helen Benjamin, Interim President, Santa Barbara Community College and Chancellor (Ret.), Contra Costa Community College District

-In her 11th year as chancellor, Dr. Benjamin came to CCCCD in 1990 as Dean of Language Arts and Humanistic Studies at Los Medanos College.
-She has since held progressively higher level positions including District Vice Chancellor, Educational Programs and Services, interim President of Los Medanos College and President of Contra Costa College.
-Dr. Benjamin earned her master’s and doctoral degrees from Texas Woman’s University.
-She serves as immediate past chair of the California Community College League board of directors, as a member of the President’s Round Table, an affiliate organization of the National Council on Black American Affairs, and on President Obama’s Commission on the Future.
+Dr. Benjamin served many years as chancellor of the Contra Costa District.
+Throughout her career she has held numerous community college CEO and senior leadership positions.
+She earned her master’s and doctoral degrees from Texas Woman’s University.
+She is former chair of the Community College League board of directors, a member of the President’s Round Table of the National Council on Black American Affairs, and served on President Obama’s Commission on the Future.

 Larry Galizio, President and CEO, Community College League of California

 Before joining the League, Dr. Galizio served as president of Clatsop Community College (Oregon) and as director of strategic planning for the Chancellor’s Office of the Oregon University System.
-He served in the Oregon Legislature from 2004-2009, where he chaired the Joint Ways and Means Education Subcommittee and co-chaired the Capital Construction Subcommittee.
-From 1993 to 2009, he was a full-time faculty member of Portland Community College, where for a decade he directed the Speech and Debate Program.
+He served in the Oregon Legislature, where he chaired the Joint Ways and Means Education Subcommittee.
+From 1993 to 2009, he was a full-time faculty member of Portland Community College.
 He is co-author of ElementsofParliamentaryDebate: AGuidetoPublicArgument, and holds a PhD from Portland State University’s School of Urban and Public Affairs.

 Brice W. Harris, Chancellor Emeritus, California Community Colleges

-Dr. Harris was named Chancellor of the California system in 2012 and retired in 2016.
-Prior to that he served 16 years as chancellor of the Los Rios Community College District, president of Fresno City College and a faculty member and vice chancellor in the Kansas City, Missouri community college system.
-Dr. Harris has spent his career working to improve student success and access in American community colleges.
-He is a recognized leader on national education issues, currently serving on the board of the American Council on Education (ACE) in Washington, D.C.
-He is past chairman of the board of the California Community College Chief Executive Officers, member of the Board of the American Association of Community Colleges, and a former commissioner of the Accrediting Commission of Community and Junior Colleges.
+Dr. Harris served as Chancellor of the California system from 2012 to 2016.
+Previously, he served 16 years as chancellor of the Los Rios Community College District, president of Fresno City College and as faculty and vice chancellor in the Kansas City, Missouri community college system.
+He serves on the board of the American Council on Education (ACE) and is a former member of the Board of the American Association of Community Colleges and the Accrediting Commission of Community and Junior Colleges.

 Douglas B. Houston, Chancellor, Yuba Community College District

-Dr. Houston is the former Superintendent/President of Lassen College and previously held administrative positions at Butte College and Barstow College.
-He also served as the commander of various military units and has taught full- and part-time at the community college and university level, including as a Physics Professor at West Point.
-He serves on the California Community Colleges’ Economic Development Policy Advisory Committee, the Boards of NextEd (the Sacramento area P-20 Council) and SACTO (the Sacramento Area Commerce and Trade Organization), and on the Advisory Committees for the UC Davis CANDEL and CSU Sacramento doctoral programs.
+Dr. Houston is the Chancellor of the Yuba Community College District and the former Superintendent/President of Lassen College.
+He previously held administrative positions at Butte College and Barstow College.
+He also served as the commander of various military units and has taught at the community college and university levels, including as a Physics Professor at West Point.
+He serves on tthe Advisory Committees for the UC Davis CANDEL and CSU Sacramento doctoral programs.

-Dr. Levine is founding Dean of the School of Education at UC Davis, where he also served as a professor of education, retiring in 2016.
+Dr. Levine is the retired founding Dean of the UC Davis School of Education, where he also served as professor.
 Trained as an anthropologist, he began his career as a professor in the UCLA Department of Education, later becoming department chair and interim dean.
-As Dean, he oversaw substantial growth in personnel and programs, which enabled the School to carry out its mandates to work collaboratively with practitioners in public education, to translate theory and research into effective practice, and to bring the best of thought and research in multiple disciplines to help address the most intractable problems in today’s public schools and classrooms.
+As Dean, he oversaw substantial growth in personnel and programs.
+He was instrumental in the founding of Wheelhouse at UC Davis in 2016.